jscaldwell55/ada-bot/README.md

 # Ada Bot 🌟

 A safe, structured emotion recognition and regulation chatbot designed for neurodivergent children (ages 6-12).
-Ada helps children practice identifying emotions, rating their intensity, and learning self-regulation strategies through short, therapeutic story-based conversations.
+Ada helps children practice identifying emotions, rating their intensity, and learning self-regulation strategies through short, therapeutic story-based conversations with natural voice interaction.

 Ada was inspired by this paper: "Using Artificial Intelligence to Improve Empathetic Statements in Autistic Adolescents and Adults: A Randomized Clinical Trial". https://www.researchgate.net/publication/389029249_Using_Artificial_Intelligence_to_Improve_Empathetic_Statements_in_Autistic_Adolescents_and_Adults_A_Randomized_Clinical_Trial